httpJunkie/ottoman-new-user/tutorial/index.md

 ## Create Documents and Retrieve in Node with Ottoman

-Now that we have our database up and running, we just need to create a Node application that with the assistance of Ottoman, we can setup a model for our documents of type "todo" and add them to the bucket and turn around and retrieve a single document.
+Now that we have our database up and running, we just need to create a Node application that with the assistance of Ottoman, we can set up a model for our documents of type "todo" and add them to the bucket and turn around and retrieve a single document.

 ### Creating the Node JS App

-Create a project directory initializing npm and installing `couchbase`, `ottoman`, `dotenv` and, setting up a config and `server.js` file.
+Create a project directory initializing npm and installing `couchbase`, `ottoman`, `dotenv`, setting up our config and `server.js` file.

 ```sh
 mkdir task-manager && cd $_ && npm init -y && npm install couchbase ottoman dotenv && touch .env && echo -e "user=Administrator \npass=123456 \n" >> .env && touch .server.js